Bonus story for

 “You’re brilliant,” I say back in an undertone, settling into him.

-Reggie’s still talking when Marnie and Griffin show up, then Grace and Enoch, followed by Shauna.
-Nicole and Damien were invited but aren’t coming.
+Reggie’s still talking when Marnie and Griffin show up, followed by Shauna.
+Grace and Enoch are in New York City for a week, so they won't be here, and Nicole and Damien were invited but aren’t coming.
 They’re off ruining someone’s life or saving it, I guess.
 Reggie’s story eventually ends, long after any reasonable person would wish it would, and we circulate and talk to our friends.

 My mind’s still on the weird energy between Drew and Andy, though, and I make a point of pulling him aside, toward the short hallway leading to the bathroom and bedrooms.
 He’s holding what must be his fourth or fifth glass of punch.